couleur-tweak-tips/CTT/docs/video/smoothie/installation.md

 === "Linux"

+    Hqzkii maintains [`smoothie-rs-linux-git`](https://aur.archlinux.org/packages/smoothie-rs-linux-git) in the AUR

     todo, cargo should be able to compile it

     for arch nerds see the dependencies of <https://aur.archlinux.org/packages/teres>

     * you'll also need <https://aur.archlinux.org/packages/vapoursynth-plugin-vsakarin-git> for frame blending
     * and <https://aur.archlinux.org/packages/vapoursynth-plugin-rife-ncnn-vulkan-git> for pre-interp

+=== "macOS"

+    For non developers: there's no user friendly package for it yet.

+    It is theoretically possible to install VapourSynth with [Homebrew](https://brew.sh) and compile every plugins (spritzer's done it before) but there's no one maintaining these packages yet.

+    There's [a few of them already present](https://duckduckgo.com/?q=%22vapoursynth%22%20site%3Aformulae.brew.sh) for you to get an idea if you wanna get started

 <!--
 it'd be cool to be able to opt-in to use invidious instance for vids